-There have been no moose or grizzly bear mortalities along the Brucejack Access Road or at the mine site as a result of mine related activities since construction began in 2015, which is less than forecast in the environmental assessment (Pretium 2014).
-Mitigation measures in effect for large ungulates and bears are considered effective.
+There have been no grizzly bear mortalities along the Brucejack Access Road or mine site to date as a result of mine related activities since construction began in 2015, which is less than forecasted in the environmental assessment (Pretium 2014).
+Mitigation measures in effect for large ungulates and bears are considered largely effective.
 While predictions of mortalities of small furbearers were not included in the environmental assessment; camp hygiene and waste handling practices have resulted in few instances of mortality of small furbearers and therefore are considered to be effective.